D-Pow/mock-requests/ReadMe.md

 // ...source code

-// Using your async requests.
+// Using your async requests in source code
-// Note that this part DOESN'T CHANGE between using mocks and actual data
-// from your service
-const jsonResponse = await fetch(myApiUrl).then(res => res.json());
+// This stays the same regardless of if you're using mocks or the actual endpoint const jsonResponse = await fetch(myApiUrl).then(res => res.json());
 const htmlResponse = await fetch(anotherUrl).then(res => res.text());